 What is SBEI?

-The Sustainable Built Environment Initiative (SBEI) (formerly Small Town Design Initiative) began as a pilot in 2013 as a means of assisting communities to address physical planning, design and land use issues (see image right for downtown waterfront pedestrian access in Cadillac, MI).
+The Sustainable Built Environment Initiative (SBEI) at Michigan State University (MSU) began as a pilot in 2013 as a means of assisting communities to address physical planning, design and land use issues (see "Image 1" for Village of Cassopolis Broadway Corridor Vision Project).
 It offers a graphic visioning process that provides citizens with a set of images and recommendations to guide improvements in their community with a sustainability theme.
-The SBEI builds on the success of the Small Town Design Initiative by providing a “go-to” source for Michigan’s communities for physical sustainable design assistance in community development and land use.
+The SBEI builds on the success of the former MSU Small Town Design Initiative by providing a “go-to” source for Michigan’s communities for physical sustainable design assistance in community development and land use.

 MSU Extension (MSUE) and the School of Planning, Design and Construction (SPDC) have jointly developed SBEI to address sustainability challenges and improve the quality of life in Michigan’s communities.
-The partnership allows for an integrated approach to solving complex community problems through the diverse expertise found within SPDC, including Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning, along with MSUE’s institutes and Extension educators (see image left for the Franklin Historic Village Center in Franklin, MI).
+The partnership allows for an integrated approach to solving complex community problems through the diverse expertise found within SPDC, including Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning, along with MSUE’s institutes and Extension educators (see "Image 2" for Marquette Area Climate & Health Adaptation Project).
 Download a promotional flyer about the initiative.

 The Objectives of the SBEI are to:

 - Work with communities to develop sustainable planning and design ideas for local issues and opportunities;